shantanuj/TDAM_Top_down_attention_module/training_and_usage_scripts/README.md

 4. Operating TDAM-models on multiple computation/time steps:
     - By default TDAM-models output only the last computation step.
 To get outputs over each computation step, set `model.output_over_t` to be True.
-    - For evaluation on ImageNet-1k, to filter cases wherein multiple objects may be present in an image, the predictions of TDAM-models are by default filtered over unique time-steps by only keeping predictions with IOU<0.5.
+    - For evaluation on ImageNet-1k, to filter cases wherein multiple objects are present in an image, the predictions of TDAM-models over computation steps are by default filtered to only keep those with IOU<0.5.

 5. Applying model at different layers/blocks:
     - Currently, for ResNet based models it is recommended to apply TDAM at layers 3 and 4 (the last two layers) as they are deeper in the hierarchy, and the features are more semantically meaningful for top-down attention to operate.